 An approval pathway for “generic” versions of biologic drugs, or biosimilars.
 The ACA created this new pathway but ensured that brand name biologic manufacturers are protected from this new competition for at least 12 years.

 Global budgets are budgets or expenditure targets for healthcare spending.
 A global budget can be established at a national level, a state level or for other subsets of spending.
 Specific definitions vary depending on the types of services covered and the systems to which the budgets are applied.
 Global budgets are intended to constrain both the level and rate of increase in healthcare cost by limiting them directly.

-The new Health Insurance Marketplaces help individuals and small businesses to find qualified insurers to provide coverage.
+The Health Insurance Marketplaces created by the Affordable Care Act help individuals and small businesses find qualified insurers to provide coverage.
 Marketplaces also help individuals learn if they qualify for help paying for health insurance.
 People can also apply for Medicaid through the marketplace.

 Health Information Technology, such as electronic health records and e-prescribing, are designed to increase provider and health system efficiency, lower costs and improve patient care coordination.

 Health Maintenance Organization (HMO)

 A type of health plan that provides healthcare coverage through a network of hospitals, doctors and other healthcare providers.
 Typically, the HMO only pays for care that is provided from these in-network providers.

 A type of health insurance plan that, compared to traditional health insurance plans, has higher deductibles although premiums may be lower.
 These plans are often a component of Consumer Directed Health Plan approaches.